oils-for-unix/oils/doc/language-influences.md

   - korn shell arrays suck.
 Replaced with python-like arrays
 - Add Python STRUCTURED DATA.
   - the problem with PROCESSES AND FILES is that it forces serialization everywhere.
-  - Structured Data in Oil
+  - Structured Data in YSH
 - Add **declarative** paradigm to shell.
   - Package managers like Alpine Linux, Gentoo need declarative formats.
 So do tools like Docker and Chef.